 They have to sign up to the OFT’s Anti-Money Laundering register.
 Also, they have to sign up to the Information Commissioners Data Protection Register.

 Again these three elements are all legally mandatory.
 Anyone buying or selling property without these in place is breaking the law and they could be subject to fines.

 As most property buying agents have limited resources, they rarely work with more than 5 clients at a time.
 Each of these clients will have a different brief and none of these will be similar.

 Two clients with a similar brief automatically creates a conflict of interest, so companies try their best to avoid this.

-So if you find a company you like, it’s best to call them and ask about their current capacity and waiting lists.
+So if you find a property buying agent you like, it’s best to call them and ask about their current capacity and waiting lists.